High Speed 1: DB Cargo UK

 DB Cargo is a global freight operator with a large interest in freight over rail in Europe.
 While High Speed 1 was constructed with freight loops, no freight traffic had run upon the line since opening in 2003.
-On 16 April 2009 DB Schenker signed an agreement with HS1 Ltd, the owner of High Speed 1, for a partnership to develop TVM modifications for class 92 freight locomotives to run on the line.
-On 25 March 2011 for the first time a modified class 92 locomotive travelled from Dollands Moor to Singlewell using the TVM430 signalling system.
+On 16 April 2009, DB Schenker signed an agreement with HS1 Ltd, the owner of High Speed 1, for a partnership to develop TVM modifications for class 92 freight locomotives to run on the line.
+On 25 March 2011, for the first time a modified class 92 locomotive travelled from Dollands Moor to Singlewell using the TVM430 signalling system.
 A loaded container train ran for the first time on 27 May 2011, to Novara in Italy.
 Following further trials with loaded wagons DB is to upgrade five Class 92 locomotives to allow them to run on High Speed 1.
 From 11 November 2011 a weekly service using European-sized swap body containers has run between London and Poland using High Speed 1.

-Future operations
+Future operations and proposed services

-At present, only Deutsche Bahn (DB) has applied for use of the line and in 2009, regulations were relaxed to allow its trains to use the Channel Tunnel.
-Other proposals are yet to be formalised.
+Since the liberalisation of European rail in 2010 and subsequent regulatory changes, several operators have proposed international high-speed services via the Channel Tunnel and High Speed 1.
+Many early proposals did not progress, but renewed interest since 2023 has seen multiple new entrants applying for access rights under ORR oversight.

+In 2009, Eurotunnel (the owners of the Channel Tunnel) announced that it was prepared to start relaxing the fire safety regulations, in order to permit other operators to transport passengers via the tunnel using other forms of rolling stock.
+In March 2010, Eurotunnel, HS1 Ltd, DB and other interested train operators formed a working group to discuss changes to the safety rules, including allowing 200 m trains.
+The Intergovernmental Commission (IGC) required trains to be at least 375 m long.
+In June 2011, the IGC decided to allow trains with distributed traction to operate in the Channel Tunnel.

+In December 2023, Getlink announced it aimed to double the market for direct high speed trains from the UK over the next ten years.
+It aimed to reduce the time to market from ten to five years, with services considered including from London to Cologne, Frankfurt, Geneva and Zurich.
+This would be done through market research, standardising tunnel regulations, introducing tunnel specific criteria into standard rolling stock designs, and working with network operators and stations.

+Early proposals (2007–2023)

+In 2009, Veolia Transport (now merged into Transdev) planned to work on proposals in co-operation with Trenitalia to run services from Paris to Strasbourg, London and Brussels.